 Windsor Castle is the oldest and largest continually inhabited castles in the world.
 The historic fortress stands proudly atop a chalky outcrop and has been home to the Queen and her predecessors for almost 1000 years.
 Here royalty, religion, history, art, and architecture collide to offer visitors a glimpse of royal life both today and in ages passed.
-This Windsor Castle Tour, led by a historian, connects the threads of English history and culture on display here, from Queen Mary's Doll House, to the Royal Collection, to St. George's Chapel, the location of Prince Harry and Meghan Markel's marriage ceremony.
+This Windsor Castle Tour, led by a historian, connects the threads of English history and culture on display here, from Queen Mary's Doll House, to the Royal Collection, to St. George's Chapel, the location of the Duke and the Duchess of Sussex's marriage ceremony.

 - Windsor Castle Tour

-- Visits St George's Chapel, the location of Prince Harry and Meghan Markel's marriage ceremony
+- Visits St George's Chapel, the location of Prince Harry and the Duchess of Sussex's marriage ceremony

 - Small groups—never more than six